BLSQ/iaso/README.md

 --------------

 In development the servers will reload when they detect a file change, either in Python or Javascript.
+If you need reloading for the bluesquare-components code, see the "Live Bluesquare Components" section.

 Troubleshooting
 ---------------